restful-ma/rest-ruler/docs/Rules/static/401-(Unauthorized)-must-be-used-when-there-is-a-problem-with-the-client's-credentials.md

-# 401 ("Unauthorized") must be used when there is a problem with the client's credentials
+# CRUD function names should not be used in URIs
 ## Category
-HTTP
+URIs

 ## Importance, severity, difficulty
-* High importance
+* Importance: high
-* Critical severity
+* Severity: critical
-* Easily estimated difficulty to develop rule
+* Difficulty to implement the rule: easy

 ## Quality Attribute
-* Usability (8)
+* Usability
-* Compatibility (8)
+* Compatibility
-* Maintainability (7)
+* Maintainability
-* Functional Suitability (1)

 ## Rule Description
+Description from Massé [1].

-A 401 error response indicates that the client tried to operate on a protected resource without providing the proper authorization.
-It may have provided the wrong credentials or none at all [1].
+"A 401 error response indicates that the client tried to operate on a protected resource without providing the proper authorization.
+It may have provided the wrong credentials or none at all."

 ## Implemented
-* N
+* Y

-## Implementation Details
+## Implementation Details (Issue #31)
-This is a rule that is examined statically.
+Rule is checked statically.

+### What is checked
+* When the security is globally defined all operations for the path need the 401 response
+* When the security is locally defined all local operations for the path need the 401 response

+### What is not checked

 ## Source

 [1] https://www.oreilly.com/library/view/rest-api-design/9781449317904/